elijahxz/LANDrive/README.md

             shared.py
             server.py

-How to run:
+## How to run:

-    1. Download the zip file to your local computer.
+1. Clone the repository.

-    2. Unzip the file in the desired directory.

-    3. Ensure all the files are in the file tree noted above.
+2. Ensure all the files are in the file tree noted above.

-    4. Install PySide6 if you have not already (pip install PySide6).
+3. Install PySide6 if you have not already (pip install PySide6).

-    5. Run the server.py file in the server/ directory.
+4. Run the server.py file in the server/ directory.

-    6. Run multiple instances of the client.py file in the client/ directory.
+5. Run multiple instances of the client.py file in the client/ directory.

-How to exit the program:
+## How to exit the program:

-    client.py:
+1. client.py:
-        Click the X in the top right corner of the program.
+   - Click the X in the top right corner of the program.

-    server.py:
+2. server.py:
-        Unfortunately, CTRL + C will not exit the python program.
+    * Unfortunately, CTRL + C will not exit the python program.

-        Find the process id by doing ps -ef or by attempting to close the window.
+    * Find the process id by doing ps -ef or by attempting to close the window.
-        Run kill <pid>.
+    * Run kill [pid].

-        If that does not work, go into your task manager and end the python task process.
+    * If that does not work, go into your task manager and end the python task process.

-Potential errors to note:
+## Potential errors to note:

-    1. Non-updated server files usually means you have to manually click refresh
+1. Non-updated server files usually means you have to manually click refresh.

 2. Creating a directory must be unique.

-    3. Spamming any buttons may cause the program and server to have issues.
+3. Spamming any buttons may cause the program to have issues.

 4. Uploading an extremely large file is untested.

+5. Making changes in the shared.py file must be copied to the client/ and server/ directories

+6. Port 8504 might be in use.

+## Acknowledgements
+I would like to thank my professor, Dr. Sainju for his incredible teaching.
+Learning about client server programming was very challenging, but he was patient and made the content easy to understand.